 Tell your story.

 Is there a story inside you, waiting to be set free?
 Do you want to be a writer, but don't know where to begin?
-Then consider taking a writing course through Continuing Studies at UVic.
-Our Writing and Literature courses are taught by professional, well-respected authors who help to nurture your stories from idea to outline, and first draft to final product.
+Then consider taking a creative writing course through Continuing Studies at UVic.
+Our writing and literature courses are taught by professional, well-respected authors who can help nurture your stories from idea to outline, and first draft to final product.
 Courses are offered in several different writing genres, including:

 - storytelling